adavis46/writ350-sampleproject/README.md

-s
-### Note: Do not pull from this branch; for project-related files, pull from [project-components](https://github.com/adavis46/writ350-fa16/tree/project-component) branch.
+### Note: Do not pull from this branch; for project-related files, pull from [project-components](https://github.com/adavis46/writ350-fa16/tree/project-components) branch.

 # writ350-fa16 Schedule
 Deliverable | Deadline